 Cheapest non-owner car insurance companies in Rhode Island

-Travelers offers the cheapest non-owner car insurance rates in Rhode Island at an average cost of $27 per month, based on CarInsurance.com’s analysis.
-Other than Travelers, Geico and American Family also have cheap non-owner insurance premiums.
+According to CarInsurance.com’s analysis, Travelers offers the lowest non-owner car insurance rates in Rhode Island, with an average cost of $27 per month.
+GEICO and American Family also provide affordable non-owner insurance premiums.

 Non-owner auto insurance rates can differ depending on your driving history, ZIP code and coverage requirements.
 You should compare quotes from multiple insurers to find the best rate for your needs.

-Below is a table showing the cheapest companies for non-owner car insurance in Rhode Island.
+The table below highlights the cheapest non-owner car insurance companies in Rhode Island.

 Company | Annual full coverage rates | Monthly full coverage rates |